trevor-vincent/Keydra/README.md

 npm start -- --config=path/to/your/config.ini
 ```

-You can also create a global link to run Keydra from anywhere:
+You can also create a global link to run Keydra from anywhere when installing from source:

 ```bash
 # Create a global link